Dasaavawar/Back_End_Development_and_APIs_Courses/BE_Course_01_Managing_Packages_with_NPM/README.md

-# freeCodeCamp - Back End Development and APIs - Courses - I - Introduction to the Managing Packages with npm Challenges
+# freeCodeCamp - Back End Development and APIs - Courses - I - Managing Packages with NPM

-## 1. Courses - Introduction to the Managing Packages with npm Challenges
+## 1. Courses - Introduction to the Managing Packages with NPM Challenges

 This is the boilerplate code for the Managing Packages with NPM.
 Instructions for working on these challenges start at https://www.freecodecamp.org/learn/apis-and-microservices/managing-packages-with-npm/